 - Quantitative Methods for Environmental Science and Policy

 - Research Strategies for Environmental Policy

 - Language: Spanish (three semesters of classes)

-After graduation I worked at the Oakland Zoo in the Education and Conservation department, teaching field trips and educational programs, organizing events and developing curriculum.
-I worked in Rome, Italy for a year teaching English as a second language, enjoying the food and appreciating the history of the country.
-After my time in Europe I branched out, traveling and volunteering internationally with various organizations working on issues ranging from literacy to weaving collectives to wildlife rehabilitation in Lao PDR, Peru and Guatemala (respectively).
+After graduation I worked at the Oakland Zoo in the Education and Conservation department, teaching field trips and educational programs, organizing events, and developing curriculum.
+I worked in Rome, Italy for a year teaching English as a second language, enjoying the food, and appreciating the history of the country.
+After my time in Europe, I traveled and volunteered internationally with various organizations working on issues ranging from literacy to weaving collectives to wildlife rehabilitation in Lao PDR, Peru, and Guatemala (respectively).
 While traveling I express myself through photography, in the form of social documentation and travel photographs, but back in California I work more in the culinary arts, and food photography.

-I quickly realized that all my passions–food, art, women’s empowerment, and the environment–could come together but I needed a bit more rigorous curriculum to make that happen.
+I quickly realized that all my passions—food, art, and the environment—could come together but I needed a diverse and rigorous curriculum to make that happen.
 At MIIS I focused my coursework and internships on food systems (specifically agriculture), conservation design and management, and how green businesses can create sustainable solutions to current problems.